About the author

 This view from our back window in north London was before the Post Office (Telecom) tower was built.
 Boeing 707s flew overhead.

 After we moved from north London, where my dad lived, to the central south coast of England, where my grandparents (on my mother’s side) had retired, at eight years old I was surrounded by fir trees, sandstone ridges and quarries, and disused air raid shelters – instead of (or rather, as well as) streets of houses and shops.
+It was far less confining than a north London street, but the move came with a cost that soon became apparent, even to me at that age.

 Crossing a plateau of waist-deep heather on a lower slope of a nearby hill in about 1965 with my brother and school friends one day, we were surrounded by buzzing and several thwacks – then the staccato of what sounded like automatic fire.
 (It was rifle and/or pistol fire by several shooters simultaneously, which the mind seems to perceive as automatic fire, likely from watching too many war films on television.)
 We lit out of there and they moved the firing range to a safer location soon after.
 To this day (2018) the cool still air of summer mornings carries the sound to us from that (safer) outdoor firing range.
+(See a photo of it in Miscellaneous photos 6, on the hill.)

 We were under fire in other ways too, or perhaps more like secret agents parachuted behind enemy lines.
 It was like going back 200 years.
 For example, we lived opposite a hospital and, when we first moved there, an occasional black or Indian doctor would walk down the street.
 When they did, often the proverbial ‘little old ladies’ stopped and watched them go by.
 They had never seen a coloured person before except, presumably, on television.